ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 💡 **Remember:** Don’t memorize the OSI model — **understand the logic behind it.**
 Every layer depends on the one below it to function.
 Learning to think in layers is one of the most powerful skills in networking and cybersecurity.

+## Fundamental Protocols

+There are a few **core protocols** that interviewers love to ask about.
+not because they’re random, but because they are the **foundation** of how all networks function.

+Let’s go a bit deeper into two of the most important ones: **TCP** and **DHCP**.
+Which will also help you truly understand how communication actually happens in a network.

+### **1. TCP (Transmission Control Protocol)**

+**TCP** is one of the most critical protocols on the internet.
+It ensures **reliable, ordered, and error-checked delivery** of data between two devices.

+You can think of TCP as the “guaranteed delivery service” of networking.
+Before any data is transferred, both sides must first agree to communicate — this is done using the famous **Three-Way Handshake**.

+### **How TCP Works – The Three-Way Handshake**

+When a client wants to connect to a server (for example, when your browser connects to `google.com`):

+1. **SYN (Synchronize)** – The client sends a message asking to start a connection.
+2. **SYN-ACK (Synchronize-Acknowledge)** – The server replies saying “Got it, ready to connect.”
+3. **ACK (Acknowledge)** – The client confirms, and the connection is officially established.

+At this point, data can flow in both directions **reliably**.

+When the communication is done, a similar process (called the **four-way termination**) gracefully closes the connection.

+💡 **Remember:** TCP sacrifices speed for **reliability**, ensuring every packet arrives in order and without errors.

+### **2. DHCP (Dynamic Host Configuration Protocol)**

+You may have noticed in the OSI model that we listed **DHCP** in the Application layer —
+but DHCP deserves its own explanation because it works a bit differently than other protocols.

+When a new device connects to a network, it doesn’t have an IP address yet.
+So how can it communicate with anything — especially before TCP even starts?

+That’s where **broadcasts** come in.

+---

+### **How DHCP Works**

+When you connect your laptop or phone to a Wi-Fi network:

+1. **DHCP Discover** – Your device sends a *broadcast message* saying,
+   “Is there any DHCP server out there who can give me an IP?”
+2. **DHCP Offer** – The DHCP server replies with an available IP address and network details.
+3. **DHCP Request** – The client says “Yes, I’d like that one.”
+4. **DHCP Acknowledgment (ACK)** – The server confirms, and the device can now use that IP.

+---

+### **Why DHCP Doesn’t Use TCP**

+TCP requires an IP address to create a connection in the first place —
+but DHCP’s job **is to assign that IP**.
+That’s why DHCP runs over **UDP** (ports **67** and **68**) instead of TCP.

+UDP doesn’t require a connection setup, making it **faster and simpler** for these short, essential exchanges.

+---

+💡 **Key takeaway:**
+- **TCP** ensures data is delivered correctly once a connection exists.
+- **DHCP** helps create that connection in the first place by giving devices their IP configuration.